 This paper was motivated by observations of a recent workshop on Complexity in Design and Engineering held in Glasgow, Scotland during March 2005.
-It builds on the analysis presented by the other papers in a special edition of Elsevier's Reliability Engineering and Systems Safety journal.
-These other papers are indicated by references that are not accompanied by a numeric index.
+It builds on the analysis presented by the other papers in this special edition, these are indicated by references that are not accompanied by a numeric index.